dwightjack/vue-types/packages/docs/index.md

 [Try it now!](https://stackblitz.com/edit/vitejs-vite-83cnar?file=src/App.vue)

 ::: warning VERSION NOTE
-This is the documentation for VueTypes 2 and above.
+This is the documentation for VueTypes 6 and above.
 If you are using an older version, refer to the documentation [here](https://github.com/dwightjack/vue-types/blob/v1/README.md).

-**Starting from v4, vue-types is compatible with both vue@2 and vue@3.**
+**Starting from v6, vue-types is ONLY compatible with vue@3.**
 :::

 ## When to use